UnifiedEducation/fabric-solution-adv/docs/development/av-doc-design_justifications.md

 For the naming convention, I've created a separate part of the documentation for it, as it will likely be developed further in the future.

+## Sprint 2 updates & decisions

+> The following decisions made during Sprint 2, which impact the design, architecture or naming convention.

+- Changed the naming convention slightly - I went with all lower-case (so that the Capacities names match the rest of the infrastructure), also switched to using hyphens, rather than underscores to keep in alignment with Azure infrastructure.

+- I have further developed the CI/CD strategy, and updated the brief to reflect the changes.

+- I've updated the high-level architecture diagram to reflect these changes.